Help for Professionals

 We Can Refer.

 Direct the person towards help.
 Direct directly; don’t count on them to seek help themselves, as they have sought you as a source of help and a person to trust.
 Lead them to the most appropriate intervention.
 Know your resources and referral process.
-If you don’t know where to go, call the Suicide Prevention Lifeline at 1-800-273-TALK for help.
+If you don’t know where to go, call the 988 Suicide & Crisis Lifeline at 9-8-8 for help.
 Sometimes intervention is being in the right place at the right time.
 Your role in youth suicide prevention is critical.
 You may be the one to save a life.
 We have interventions that might work.
 Even if you only save one life, it would be somebody’s someone.

 BE THE ONE!
 SUICIDE IS A PREVENTABLE DEATH IN OUR COMMUNITIES, SCHOOLS AND STATE.